AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 [Lecturer's notes: about 40 mins joint hands-on session + break]

 :Exercise 2.1:
- - Define above mentioned ``ping ...`` command as an alias (you name it, literally) in *.bashrc* once you verify it works.
-Then ``source .bashrc`` and try the new alias.
+ - Define above mentioned ``ping ...`` command as an alias (you name it) in *~/.bashrc* once you verify it works.
+Then ``source ~/.bashrc`` and try the new alias.
+Tip: any path that starts with *~* means the file or directory is in your HOME.
  - Create a directory structure, that has five directories and five subdirs in each directory like ``dir1/subdir1``, ``dir1/subdir2``, ... ``dir5/subdir5`` with one command.
 Tip: use Brace expansions and see ``mkdir -p ...``
  - Use command substitution to create an empty file with the date the in the name, like ``file.YYYY-MM-DD.out``.
 Tip: investigate ``date +"..."`` output format.
  - Create a one-liner with ``ls``, ``echo``, redirections etc that takes a file path and says whether this file/directory exists or not.
-No other output.
+Redirect STDOUT/STDERR to /dev/null.
    See our ``ping -c 8.8.8.8 ...`` as an example.
  - Use any of the earlier created files to compare there modification times with ``stat -c '%y' filename``, ``diff`` and the process substitution.